25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Mind your marinades

 “Avoid thick, sugary marinades and ones that have a lot of herbs because they tend to burn much quicker,” Oceguera says.
 Shake off any excess oil prior to grilling to avoid creating soot, too, he advises.
 For all the great taste of amazing barbecue without the sugar, try Sweet Baby Ray’s Original No Sugar Added Barbecue Sauce.
 The flavors are so tangy and delicious you won’t miss the sugar.
-Skipping the marinade on your beef or chicken, however, is one of 13 grilling mistakes that could make you sick.

 There’s no need to clean the inside of your grill